Betti numbers of skeletons of thick trees: Preliminaries

 so pd$(I)=$pd$(S/I)-1$ and reg$(I)$=reg$(S/I)+1$.
 If the minimal resolution of $I$ looks like this:

 then $I$ (and $S/I$) is said to have a $t$-linear resolution.
-It follows that in this case the only Betti numbers $\beta_{i,j}(S/I)$, $i>0$ are $\beta_{i,i+t-1}$, and knowing the Betti numbers are equivalent to knowing the Hilbert series.
+It follows that in this case the only Betti numbers $\beta_{i,j}(S/I)$, $i>0$, are $\beta_{i,i+t-1}$, and knowing the Betti numbers is equivalent to knowing the Hilbert series by equation \ref{hilbser}.

 Of fundamental importance is the following result of Hochster, \cite{ho}.

 \begin{theorem} For a simplicial complex $\Sigma$ on $V$

 where $\Sigma_S$ is the induced subcomplex on $S$, and $\widetilde H$ stands for reduced homology. \end{theorem}